The following is an excerpt from Chapter 3 dealing with church safety & liability issues from our book entitled He Trains My Hands for Battle.

 - Crowd scenarios and hostage situations where missed shots may endanger innocent persons; and

 - Fleeing attackers or other persons that turn with innocent objects in their hands that look like guns.

 Liability cannot be absolutely eliminated unless the legislature immunizes armed volunteers who act in good faith.
+At this time we are proposing legislation for School Marshals that provides for immunity from liability.
 Such immunity should be enacted with specific criteria for state mandated certification that includes:

 - Psychological evaluations such as required for LEOs;